justarandomuser423/Lumio/README.md

-# Lumio
+# Glimry
-Lumio is a clean, minimal social app where people share their thoughts: a photo, or a mood.
+Glimry is a clean, social media app where people share their thoughts: a photo, or a mood.